Aldin Turkeš

-Aldin Turkeš (/bs/; born 22 April 1996) is a professional footballer who plays as a forward for UAE First Division League club Al-Ittifaq on loan from Sarajevo.
+Aldin Turkeš (/bs/; born 22 April 1996) is a Swiss-Bosnian professional footballer who plays as a forward for Swiss Super League club Winterthur.
 Born in Switzerland, and a former Swiss youth international, he most recently represented Bosnia and Herzegovina at youth level.

 Turkeš started his professional career at Zürich, before joining Vaduz in 2016.
 Two years later, he was loaned to Rapperswil-Jona, with whom he signed permanently later that year.
 The following year, he moved to Lausanne-Sport.

 Club career

 Early career

 Turkeš started playing football at Luzern, before joining Grasshopper's youth academy in 2013.
 Two years later, he moved to Zürich's youth setup.
 He made his professional debut against Young Boys on 27 February 2016 at the age of 19.

 In August 2016, he switched to Vaduz.
 He scored his first professional goal on 28 May 2017.

 In January 2018, Turkeš was sent on a six-month loan to Rapperswil-Jona.
 In July, he joined the team permanently.
 Turkeš scored his first career hat-trick against Kriens on 28 July.

 On 26 June 2019, he signed with Lausanne-Sport.
 In December 2020, he suffered a severe knee injury, which was diagnosed as anterior cruciate ligament tear and was ruled out for at least six months.

 On 9 August 2024, Turkeš signed three-year contract with Sarajevo.